The followings are our active research projects currently funded by the NIH and other agencies.

 Protocadherin-17 (Pcdh17) is a cell-cell adhesion molecule that is highly expressed in the developing brain.
 Single nucleotide polymorphisms (SNPs), a type of genetic variation among people, in the Pcdh17 gene are significantly correlated with human bipolar disorder.
 These SNPs may cause dysregulation of Pcdh17 expression.
 However, whether dysregulation of Pcdh17 expression affects brain development and contributes to bipolar disorder remains to be elucidated.
 We hypothesize that dysregulated Pcdh17 expression impairs neuron-neuron connections that underlie the regulation of mood, leading to bipolar disorder.
 We will test our hypothesis by creating novel animal models in which Pcdh17 expression is dysregulated and performing in vitro and in vivo experiments.

-The major goal of this project is to test whether defects in callosal refinement underlie CDKL5 neurodevelopmental disorder.
+The major goal of this project is to elucidate the role of CDKL5 in the establishment of functional and structural neuronal connectivity and to identify novel quantitative biomarkers of CDKL5 disorder in patients.
 We will test the working hypothesis that CDKL5 regulates the refinement of callosal connections across hemispheres in early postnatal life, directly affecting the maturation of visual acuity and the cortical representation of the inputs from the two eyes that allows depth perception.
+We will combine in vitro and in vivo electrophysiological analysis with functional and structural imaging in both animal models of CDKL5 disorder and patients.